ioanavirginia22/contactsApp/README.md

 Simple contact app.

+For this app to run you need node installed with npm and bower

-Run npm install from root folder
+Run npm install from root folder.
-Run bower install from public folder
+Run bower install from public folder.

-run: node server
+Run node server from root folder.

-check the app here: http://localhost:8888/
+Check the app here: http://localhost:8888/

+notes:
+-the realtime database is available through firebase.google.com